lzpsoaringroc/hello-world/README.md

+# hello world

-# hello-world
+# welcome to China！

-this is my home:China,I have a big yellow dog.
+I have a yellow big dog!